Johnny Carson: Business ventures

-Carson invested $500,000 in the DeLorean Motor Company.
 Additionally, Carson was head of a group of investors who purchased and operated two television stations.
 The first was KVVU-TV in Henderson, Nevada, an independent station serving Las Vegas, acquired by the Carson group in 1979.
-Shortly after buying the station, KVVU was rumored to be acquiring an NBC affiliation as then long-time affiliate KORK-TV was in the process of being replaced by KVBC (and now KSNV), but it never happened.
+Shortly after buying the station, KVVU was rumored to be acquiring an NBC affiliation because long-time affiliate KORK-TV was in the process of being replaced by KVBC (and KSNV), but it never happened.
 Carson's second station, independent KNAT-TV in Albuquerque, New Mexico, was purchased in 1982.
 Unlike the Las Vegas operation, KNAT faced stiffer competition for top-quality, syndicated programming.
-Carson sold both of his stations in 1985 and 1986 with KVVU-TV (FOX 5) going to the Meredith Corporation and KNAT being sold to Trinity Broadcasting Network.
+Carson sold both of his stations in 1985 and 1986, with KVVU-TV (FOX 5) going to the Meredith Corporation and KNAT being sold to Trinity Broadcasting Network.

+Carson founded Carson Productions in 1980.
+The company primarily produced The Tonight Show Starring Johnny Carson from 1980 to 1992 and Late Night with David Letterman from 1982 to 1993, along with other TV shows, including Teachers Only from 1982 to 1983, Partners in Crime from 1984 to 1985, Amen from 1986 to 1991 and TV's Bloopers & Practical Jokes (co-produced with Dick Clark Productions) from 1984 to 1993.
+It also produced the films The Big Chill (1983) and Desert Bloom (1986).

 Carson's other business ventures included the successful Johnny Carson Apparel, Inc.—his turtlenecks became a fashion trend—and a failed restaurant franchise.

 Retirement

 Carson retired from show business on May 22, 1992, at age 66, when he stepped down as host of The Tonight Show.
 His farewell was a major media event, often emotional for Carson, his colleagues, and the audiences, and stretched over several nights.
 In tribute to Carson and his enormous influence, several networks that had late-night variety talk shows "went dark" for the entire hour he did the last show.
-After 13 tries, The Tonight Show finally won the Emmy for Outstanding Late-night later that year, buoyed by the penultimate broadcast, which featured Johnny's final two guests: Robin Williams and Bette Midler.
+After 13 tries, The Tonight Show finally won the Emmy for Outstanding Variety, Music or Comedy Series later that year, buoyed by the penultimate broadcast, which featured Johnny's final two guests, Robin Williams and Bette Midler.

 NBC gave the role of host to the show's then-current permanent guest host, Jay Leno.
 Leno and David Letterman were soon competing on separate networks.